Nikitha-200/NerveSparks-Recipe-nutrition-RAG-System-/README.md

 ```

 4. **Access the application**
-Open your browser and go to `http://localhost:8501` (or the port shown in terminal)
+Open your browser and go to `http://localhost:8501`

 ## 🎯 Usage